 Supercars and hypercars today have a waiting period of roughly a year or two.
 If the car is extremely rare, maybe a little more than that.
-Back in the day though if you ordered a Padmini, the waiting period for that was an eye watering 10 year long.
-That is massively long.
+Back in the day though if you ordered a Padmini, the waiting period for that was an eye-watering 10 years.
 In today’s time, you would have had multiple facelifts before you even got your car.

 Mitsubishi Evo X

-Mitsubishi is a company that has good products, but unfortunately the marketing side as well as the after sales side isn’t so strong.
+Mitsubishi is a company that has good products, but unfortunately the marketing side as well as the after sales side aren’t so strong.
 Still, Mitsubishi gave India the taste of the Evo.
-The final car in the series, the Evo X was launched in India at a price of Rs 50 lakhs.
-The shocking bit was that Mitusubishi only offered a tiny 6 month warranty on that which is shocking.
-Luckily there were stil some passionate people who bought the car.
+The final car in the series, the Evo X, was launched in India at a price of Rs 50 lakhs.
+The shocking bit was that Mitsubishi only offered a tiny 6 month warranty on that which is shocking.
+Luckily, there were still some passionate people who bought the car.

-In the 60s & 70s, the government controlled most of decisions.
-Even that in the auto sector.
+In the 60s & 70s, the government controlled most of the decisions, even in the auto sector.
 Companies like Hindustan Motors & Premier Auto that sold vehicles in the country did not have the authority to decide how many cars they could build.
 They could not decide the price of the vehicles either.
 Everything was controlled by the government.

 Maruti is India’s largest vehicle manufacturer.
 In terms of numbers, Maruti roughly sells 1.2-1.3 lakh cars a month.
 According to this figure, roughly 3 Maruti cars are sold every minute.